jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 > Exercise: Open a command prompt and type this command to find your MAC address or Ethernet Address ```ip l sh``` which is short for ```ip link show```.
 You can find all the options to display by typing ```man ip```.

 But what if you have transient or ephemeral nodes (computers) on your network?
-Then you need to use the **Dynamic Host Control Protocol**.
+Then you need to use the **Dynamic Host Configuration Protocol**.
 Setting your computer to use DHCP allows it to negotiate for a lease on a shared IP address.
 This is a good idea for transient devices or paces where the total number of IPs needed is less than the total number of devices, but all of those devices will not be present at the same time.

 There is a DHCP server (configuring one is beyond the scope of this chapter), that will listen for DHCP broadcasts from your client and answer with an offer of an IP.
 Once your system (network card) accepts the offer it gains access to that IP address and all other necessary IP configuration--which is relinquishes upon your physically leaving the network for the most part.
 DHCP allows you to pool IPs when you might not have enough and share or allow for the auto-registration to make managing large scale IP deployments easy.